DavidTan0527/CTF-Writeup/_posts/Plaid2021/2021-04-19-the-watness-iii.md

 {% include gallery id="path1" caption="The image and its processed image" %}

-The black dots represented the "mid-point" that we can pass through, which means our path should look something like:
+The black dots represent the "mid-point" that we can pass through, which means our path should look something like:

 {% include image.html url="/assets/images/the_watness_iii/stage1_path_solve.png" description="Final path" %}